 Emergency medical services licensing is administered by the Illinois Department of Public Health.
 Additionally, Memorial Medical Center, our resource hospital, is responsible for medical oversight of emergency medical services operations provided by RFPD.
-We have held emergency medical technical basic classes at Rochester in the past.
-At the present time we are hosting a paramedic class administered by Lincoln Land Community College.
+We have previously held several EMS classes here at Rochester, such as EMT-B classes, EMR (Emergency Medical Responder), and Paramedic classes.

 INITIAL LICENSING REQUIREMENTS